 Finding images for a research poster and ensuring they'll look their best when printed can be a tricky process.
-It's often hard to tell how an image will look when it's printed, especially photos found on the web.
-You might find an image through Google Images, or a colleague might send you an image to use in a poster, and those images may look fine on a screen.
-Once added to a poster and printed, however, they come out looking blurry or pixelated.
+It's often hard to tell how an image will look when printed by looking at it on a screen.
+For example, you might find an image through Google Images, or a colleague might give you an image to use in a poster, and those images may look fine on a screen.
+Once added to a poster and printed, however, the images look blurry or pixelated.
 What happened?
-Why did the pictures come out looking bad when they looked so good on the screen?
+Why did the pictures come out looking so bad when they looked so good on a screen?

 Understanding image resolution

-The reason that photos you found online might not look great in a poster has to do with an image's resolution.
-Resolution refers to the amount of spots of color per linear inch of surface, and typically uses the abbreviations dpi (dots per inch, for printing) or ppi (pixels per inch, for screens) to refer to an image's resolution.
-The higher an image’s resolution (or amount of spots of color per linear inch), the better it will look when printed.
-When images are created for print, they typically have a high resolution, typically around 300 dpi — which means 300 dots of color are printed on a linear inch of paper.
-Images for the web are typically created and saved at a lower resolution, since the majority of screens have a resolution of between 72 and 96 ppi.
-This results in a smaller file size, which means the images load faster — however, this also results in a lower quality file, as there are fewer spots of color printed on the page.
+Images created for print have a high resolution, typically between 150 and 300 dpi, if not higher – for an image with a 300 dpi resolution, that means 300 dots of color are printed on a linear inch of paper.
+Images for the web, however, are typically created and saved at a lower resolution since the majority of screens have a resolution of between 72 and 96 ppi.
+This results in a smaller file size, which means the images load faster.
+However, a lower resolution also results in a lower quality image, as there are fewer spots of color printed in a linear inch of paper.

 If you download an image from the web and include it in a poster without checking its resolution first, there's a good chance the image will be too small and need to be enlarged to be properly seen on a poster.
 Let's take a look at an example of a typical image we might find somewhere on the web, a medium-sized photo of a cat.

-This image looks crisp and clear — however, the image is rather small.
-It's only 360 pixels high by 270 pixels wide, and has a resolution of 72 dpi.
-Let's say you incorporated this photo into a poster, and since it's small, you enlarged it in the page layout program we're using to make it easier to see.
-After printing out a section of the poster, the image didn't come out looking quite as clear as it did previously:
+On screen, the image looks crisp and clear — however, the image is only 360 pixels high by 270 pixels wide, and has a resolution of 72 dpi.
+Let's say you incorporated this photo into a poster, and since it's small, you enlarged it in the page layout program you're using to make it easier to see.
+After printing out a section of the poster, the image doesn't look as clear as it does on screen:

-As you can see in the previous image, the cat photo didn't print out at a very high quality.
-Instead, it looks pixelated and a little blurry in some spots.
+As you can see in the previous image, while the text above the image is crisp, the cat photo looks pixelated and a little blurry in some spots.
 How can you avoid including images in a research poster that won't look good when printed, like the cat photo shown previously?

-To make sure your pictures look their best in a poster, you'll need to ensure the images are the size and resolution you need before you start putting them in a poster.
+In oeder for images to look their best in a poster, you'll need to ensure they are the size and resolution you need before you put them in a poster.
 Enlarging images once they're in a poster will result in images that look like the previous example.
-You can find images that will look good in a poster by making sure you're aware of the following things when collecting images: the image's size and it's resolution.
+You can find images that will look good in a poster by making sure you check the following things when collecting images: an image's size and it's resolution.

-If you happen to find images that are large enough in size (larger than 1000 pixels), but have a low resolution, you can edit the resolution so they can be used in a poster.
+If you find images that are large enough in size (larger than 1500 pixels) and have a low resolution, you can change the resolution so they can be used in a poster and print at a good quality.
 Let's first take a look at how to find images that will be large enough to allow you to adjust the resolution before including them in a poster.

 Finding appropriately-sized images on Google Image Search